stellalph/ORM-E-COMMERCE-BACK-END/README.md

 At command prompt, type in nodemon server.js (see the screenshot on nodemon) and when the App is listening on port 3001! then testing can begin with Products, Categories and Tags.

-This would be demonstrated the Walkthrough Video (using Screencastify).
+This would be demonstrated by the Walkthrough Video (using Screencastify).

 Part 1 - Walkthrough Video demonstrates:-

 * the creation of schema from the MySQL shell
 * the seeding of the database from the command line

+<strong>Please click here for the walkthrough video - part 1</strong>.

 * [Walkthrough Video Part 1](https://drive.google.com/file/d/1pOxKltqHeRW11KXqH_M0vnj1SKEacWPo/view)